Top Destinations For Wine And History Lovers

-You’re missing out if you’ve never considered Cape Winelands, South Africa for your next wine vacation.
+You’re missing out if you’ve never considered Cape Winelands, South Africa as a destination for your next wine vacation.
 The lush landscape framed by mountains that just happens to have the perfect climate for growing grapes is the ideal vacation spot for wine lovers.
-Founded when the Dutch settled in the region in the 1600s, the wines are referenced by Charles Dickens and Jane Austen and were enjoyed by Napoleon Bonaparte and Louis XVI.
-Today the region grows a variety of wines, including cabernet Sauvignon, Mourvèdre, Petit Verdot, Sangiovese, and more, and is split into three main areas: Stellenbosch, Franschhoek, and Paarl.
+Founded when the Dutch settled in the region in the 1600s, the wines were referenced by both Charles Dickens and Jane Austen, and were enjoyed by Napoleon Bonaparte and Louis XVI.
+Today the region grows a variety of wines, including Cabernet Sauvignon, Mourvèdre, Petit Verdot, Sangiovese, and more, and is split into three main areas: Stellenbosch, Franschhoek, and Paarl.

 The Dutch settled in South Africa in 1652 and wasted no time planting grapes in the area.
 In 1659, the first wine was made.
-It didn’t take long for South African wine to be exported to different colonies, catching the attention of Napoleon Bonaparte and Louis XVI with the Vin de Constance (the estate where it was made is still visitable, Groot Constantia).
+It didn’t take long for South African wine to be exported to different colonies, catching the attention of Napoleon Bonaparte and Louis XVI with Vin de Constance (the estate where it was made can still be visited, Groot Constantia).